 e.
 We are sure of that even if we know nothing of

-eexcept that it is pure.
+eexcept that it is pure (that is, free of side-effects including divergence).
 Likewise, in

 let make_incr_fun : (int code -> int code) -> (int -> int) code = fun body -> .<fun x -> x + .~(body .<x>.)>. let test1 = make_incr_fun (fun x -> sqr .<2+3>.) (* .<fun x_24 -> x_24 + ((2 + 3) * (2 + 3))>. *)

 make_incr_fun bodyshould produce the code for an OCaml function.
 The result, shown in the comments, confirms our expectations.

 Compositionality lets us think about programs in a modular way,